NOTE: This article was written in 1997 and is obviously out-of-date, but is it still interesting to read from a historical perspective...

 As the Baby Boomer generation ages, though, there may be a move away from family oriented vehicles such as mini-vans and large four-door SUVs back towards luxury cars or some type of smaller truck/SUV platform.
 Many people like the size and utility of trucks, especially now that many trucks are engineered to ride and drive like cars.
 So look for more car-like trucks or truck-like cars in the future.

 Twenty years ago, antilock brakes were virtually unheard of and would not be introduced to the U.S. market until 1985 when the first Audis, BMWs and Mercedes with Bosch ABS were imported into this country.
-In 1986, Ford became the first domestic vehicle manufacturer to offer a state-of-the-art electronic ABS system the Lincoln Mark VII and Continental.
-General Motors was next when it added ABS to the 1986 Corvette, and the rest is history.
-Today ABS is available on almost all passenger cars and virtually all pickup trucks, sport utility vehicles, vans and minivans as either standard equipment or an option.
+In 1971, Chrysler offered a mechanical anti-skid system as an option on the Imperial.
+But it wasn't until 1986 that Ford and GM offered state-of-the-art electronic ABS systems on the Lincoln Mark VII and Continental., and the Chevrolet Corvette.
+In the 1990s, ABS because available on almost all passenger cars and virtually all pickup trucks, sport utility vehicles, vans and minivans as either standard equipment or an option.
+However, ABS was not required by law until 2013.

 ABS systems have become more complex and compact at the same time.
 Over the years, ABS has evolved from a simple antiskid brake control system into a comprehensive traction control system that prevents the wheels from losing their grip during all modes of driving.
 The current trend in ABS is to expand its role even more to include all-round stability control and steering assist.